 I value academic work that speaks to the issues of managers and others outside of academia.
 The Net Promoter Score/System (NPS) is widely used by managers and so it can be valuable when academics look into this metric.
 What then can we say about Net Promoter and the lessons for academic research

-The biggest concern the literature review highlighted was the problem of unconstrained dependent variable choice.
-In essence if you don’t decide what you are hoping to show before starting a test you are very likely to find something you can, post-hoc, decide to highlight.
-If you don’t mind whether you connect a metric to things are easier.
+Things are much worse if the academic has a choice.
+In essence, if you don’t decide what you are hoping to show before starting a test you are very likely to find something you can, post-hoc, decide to highlight.
+When you don’t mind what you connect a metric to things are easier.
 Try NPS with profits, then try with revenue, then sales volume, then awareness etc… With enough effort the research is bound to find a positive relationship between the metric and something.

 Such casualness about metrics is particularly frustrating when research is said to contradict a prior relationship.
 For example, a paper (by De Haan and colleagues) purported to contradict the earlier research of Keiningham and his team which criticized NPS.
 The newer paper said it found that NPS is an effective predictor of customer retention.
-This is infuriating as it gives the impression of academic confusion.
+This is infuriating as it inappropriately gives the impression of academic confusion.

 NPS is a popular metric and more research on its uses and misuses would help academics communicate with managers.
 Such research would be useful but it can only be so if academics are careful about the messages they send.